qwerinope/qweribot/README.md

 The intended use for invulns is for when you need to talk to a chatter, or for using other bots.
 Invulns don't need moderator or vip status in the channel.
 The chatterbot and streamer always are invuln and cannot be stripped of this status.
-Only the streamer and chatterbot have the power to add and remove invulns.
+Admins can add and remove invulns.

 ### Commands